13 Underrated U.S. National Parks You Really Should Visit This Year

 Minnesota

-With just 221,434 visitors in 2022, Voyageurs National Park along the Canadian border in Minnesota doesn’t always get the attention it deserves, despite being a wonderland for water lovers as well as a certified International Dark Sky Park.
-More than 40 percent of the park is water, a series of interconnected waterways plus Rainy, Kabetogama, Namakan, and Sand Point Lakes.
-There is evidence that for over 10,000 years, humans have centered life in this area around the waterways: using them for fishing, foraging, and as transportation corridors—activities that continue to be a main draw for visitors to this day.
+With just 220,825 visitors in 2023, Voyageurs National Park along the Canadian border in Minnesota doesn’t always get the attention it deserves, despite being a wonderland for aquatic activities as well as a certified International Dark Sky Park.
+Nearly 40 percent of the park is water, a series of interconnected waterways plus lakes including Rainy, Kabetogama, Namakan, and Sand Point.
+There is evidence that for more than 10,000 years, humans have centered life in this area around the waterways, using them for fishing and foraging and as transportation corridors—all of which still draw travelers today.

 How to visit